Meet the Team

 Emma achieved her licentiate diploma in acupuncture (Lic.Ac) at the Acupuncture Foundation in Dublin and Nanjing University of Traditional Chinese Medicine clinical internship programme in 2011 under the guidance of Chief Physician of the Jiansu Province 2nd Affiliated Hospital of TCM, Dr Gu Zhaojun.

-2015-2019 MSc.Advanced Oriental Medicine (part-time online) with Northern College of Acupuncture and Middlesex University
+2015-2019 MSc.Advanced Oriental Medicine (part-time) with Northern College of Acupuncture and Middlesex University

 2016 Trigger Point Needling (CPD) CICM Reading